simonmichael/hledger/hledger/hledger.m4.md

 <a name="commands-overview"></a>

 Here are hledger's standard [subcommands](#commands).
-You can list these by running `hledger`.
+You can list these by running `hledger help commands`.
 If you have installed more [add-on commands](../scripts.md), they also will be listed.

 In the following command docs, each command's specific options are shown.